Mapping between the classical and pseudoclassical models of a relativistic spinning particle in external bosonic and fermionic fields. I: Introduction

 Thus in the actual dynamics of a classical color spinning particle one may quite manage with the usual commuting function $S^{\mu\nu}$.
-The odd pseudovector variable $\xi_{\mu}$ give merely the possibility of a classical Lagrangian formulation without any dynamical effects.
-One can expect that the situation can qualitatively change only if the system is subjected to background (non-)Abelian fermion field which as it were `splits' the combination $S^{\mu\nu}\!=\!-i \xi^{\mu\,}\xi^{\nu}$ into two independent Grassmann-odd parts (see Section \ref{section_5}).
-Here, the necessity of introducing the Grass\-mann pseudovector $\xi_{\mu}$ as a dynamical variable enjoying full rights should be manifested in full.\\
+The odd pseudovector variable $\xi^{\mu}$ gives merely the possibility of a classical Lagrangian formulation without any dynamical effects.
+One can expect that the situation can qualitatively change only if the system is subjected to background (non-)Abelian fermion field which as it were `splits' the combination $S_{\mu\nu}\!=\!-i \xi_{\mu\,}\xi_{\nu}$ into two independent Grassmann-odd parts (see our second part \cite{markov_part_II}).
+Here, the necessity of introducing the Grassmann pseudovector $\xi_{\mu}$ as a dynamical variable enjoying full rights should be manifested in full.\\

 Further, by virtue of the fact that we have the even spinor $\psi_{\alpha}$ on the one hand and the odd pseudovector $\xi_{\mu}$ (and pseudoscalar $\xi_5$) on the other hand, for the construction of the desired mapping we must introduce some auxiliary odd spinor $\theta_{\alpha}$.
 The idea of the construction of such a mapping is not new.
 In due time this problem has been studied extensively in view of analysis of a classical correspondence of theories of relativistic massless spin-1/2 particles \cite{berezin_1975, barducci_1976, brink_1976} and superparticles \cite{casalbuoni_1976, ferber_1978, volkov_1980, brink_1_1981, brink_2_1981} and in a more general context between spinning strings and superstrings.
-In the paper by Sorokin {\it et al.} \cite{sorokin_1989} within the superfield formalism it was noted that such a classical correspondence can be defined by the following relation
+In the paper by Sorokin {\it et al.} \cite{sorokin_1989} within the superfield formalism it was noted that such a classical correspondence can be defined by the following relation:

 In \cite{sorokin_1989} the commuting spinor $\psi_{\alpha}$ played the role of a twistor-like variable which is not dynamical one.
 In our paper we use the relation (\ref{eq:1d}).
 The only difference is that by virtue of initial statement of the problem, the anticommuting spinor $\theta_{\alpha}$ will play a role of the auxiliary variable rather than $\psi_{\alpha}$.\\